-Where redevelopment is part of an identified regeneration strategy, it is already accepted that there are no other reasonably available sites.
-Within Norwich the identified regeneration strategy applies to the Northern City Centre Area as defined by the Area Action Plan and the Rose Lane/Mountergate/King Street area.
-For these regeneration areas the Flood Risk Assessment should focus on addressing how the flood risk will be managed and mitigated and the sequential approach should be applied when considering the location of development within the site.
+- 57. Where redevelopment is part of an identified regeneration strategy, it is already accepted that there are no other reasonably available sites.
+Within Norwich the identified regeneration areas applies to the northern city centre area, as defined by the area action plan, and the Rose Lane/Mountergate/King Street area which will be defined within a supplementary planning document.
+For these regeneration areas the flood risk assessment should focus on addressing how the flood risk will be managed and mitigated and the sequential approach should be applied when considering the location of development within the site. - 58.
 For the city centre, the Joint Core Strategy sets out the importance of mixed use development to enhance the regional role of the city centre, including the redevelopment of brownfield sites.
-Where development is proposed within flood zone 2 or 3 within the city centre, the extent of the search area for the sequential test will be the city centre.
+Where development is proposed within flood zone 2 or 3 within the city centre, the extent of the search area for the sequential test will be the city centre. - 59.
 For the remainder of the Norwich urban area, the search area for the sequential test will be defined by local circumstances.
 The area of search will depend upon the use and catchment area of the proposed development.
-In some situations it may be appropriate to consider the neighbourhood areas.

-As set out in PPS 25 all proposals greater than 1 ha or within areas at risk of flooding will be required to provide a Flood Risk Assessment identifying the scale of the flood risk, likely sources of flooding and flood risk mitigation and management measures.
+In some situations it may be appropriate to consider the neighbourhood areas. - 60.
+As set out in PPS 25, all proposals greater than 1 ha or within areas at risk of flooding will be required to provide a flood risk assessment identifying the scale of the flood risk, likely sources of flooding and flood risk mitigation and management measures. - 61.
 Some areas within Norwich are prone to surface water flooding.
-Work is ongoing on identifying these areas and once complete, these areas will be identified on the proposals map as Surface Water Management Areas.
-To prevent an increase in surface water flooding within these areas, all developments involving new buildings or extensions, with the exception of householder development, will be required to incorporate measures to reduce surface water run off.
+Work is ongoing on identifying these areas and once complete, these areas will be identified on the proposals map as surface water management areas.
+To prevent an increase in surface water flooding within these areas, all proposals involving new buildings or extensions, with the exception of householder development, will be required to be accompanied by a flood risk assessment and to incorporate measures to reduce surface water run off.
 Measures to reduce surface water run off include the use of permeable surfaces, grey water recycling, green roofs, soakaways, water storage areas and water butts.

-Minor developments such as driveways and the paving of front gardens can also contribute towards sustainable drainage by providing permeable surfaces.
+62. Minor developments such as driveways and the paving of front gardens can also contribute towards sustainable drainage by providing permeable surfaces.
 Amendments were made to the General Permitted Development Order in 2008 concerning the paving over of front gardens.
-Planning permission is not required for the paving of front gardens with an area of over 5 m2 where permeable surfaces, which comply with the CLG and Environment Agency 'Guidance on the permeable surfacing of front gardens', are used.
+Planning permission is not required for the paving of front gardens with an area of over 5 m where permeable surfaces, which comply with the CLG and Environment Agency 'Guidance on the permeable surfacing of front gardens', are used.
 In areas where it is demonstrated that the soil has poor infiltration capacity, impermeable surfaces will be acceptable.
-Within areas of average or good infiltration capacity impermeable surfaces will only be permitted where it is demonstrated that there is an overriding need for such a surface.
+Within areas of average or good infiltration capacity, impermeable surfaces will only be permitted where it is demonstrated that there is an overriding need for such a surface.
 An indicative infiltration capacity drainage map is provided in appendix 1 of this plan.
-As there is some doubt about the accuracy of the map, it must be demonstrated on a case by case basis within all areas of the city that permeable surfaces are not practicable due to poor soil infiltration capacity.
+As the map is indicative, it must be demonstrated on a case by case basis within all areas of the city that permeable surfaces are not practicable due to poor soil infiltration capacity.